 This cocktail calls on the tropical notes of the Rampur whisky and the lovely bond they form with the buckwheat honey.

-- 2 oz Rampur Asava Indian Single Malt Whisky
+- 2 ounces Rampur Asava Indian Single Malt Whisky

 - 2-4 dashes Angostura Bitters